Calculus Theorem That if F is Continuous Between a and B

 Step 2: Find the function value at the endpoints of the interval

-Plugging in and to
+Plugging in and

 Step 3: Apply the Intermediate Value Theorem